The Final Days of Van Gogh in Auvers

 According to Naifeh and White Smith’s research, van Gogh was shot accidentally by a man called René Secrétan, who broke a lifetime of silence after seeing Vicente Minnelli’s van Gogh biopic Lust for Life (1956), in which the painter is depicted as killing himself in the woods surrounding the French town of Auvers, just outside Paris.

 According to Naifeh and White Smith, two days before van Gogh’s death (July 29, 1890), a stray bullet shot from afar hit the painter in the abdomen while he was out in the fields of Auvers.
-Because it didn’t hit his vital organs, it took over 29 agonizing hours to kill him.
+Because it didn’t hit his vital organs, it took over 29 agonising hours to kill him.

 None of the reports of his death mention the word suicide, only that he had “wounded himself.”
 No one admitted to having found the gun, and the doctors could not really make sense of his wounds.